Poverty Alleviation & Entrepreneurship

 - And so much more!

-The program is limited to 25 students.
+The program has limited enrollment.

 Students at the David Eccles School of Business will be given priority registration, but students from all majors are encouraged to apply.

 “We learned about the benefits and downfalls of foreign aid, microfinance, and how entrepreneurship can drive economic and social development.
 We spent 10 days in Ghana, and it was absolutely incredible.
 There’s so many applied experiences, it’s not about the classroom.
 It’s about doing.” – Alexander Becraft, Recipient of the 2020 Ivory Prize for Excellence in Student Leadership

 Cost: $3,500.
 A $1,000 scholarship is available to the first 15 students accepted, bringing the cost to $2,500, so apply early!